dazzbourgh/community-intersection/README.md

 **-Dspring.profiles.active=local -Dclient_id=___ -Dclient_secret=___**

+## Deploy on GCP

+1. `./gradlew jib` to build and push the latest image
+2. Put real <client_id> and <client_secret> to friend-finder-deployment.yaml (to be extracted to Cloud Config Server)
+3. `kubectl apply -f friend-finder-deployment.yaml` to apply latest image

 ## Implementation details

 `PeopleController` provides API for client application to get a stream (list) of users that are subscribed to all communities specified in the `Request` object, passed as body in POST request.